Beth Sholom Synagogue (Elkins Park, Pennsylvania): 2020s to present

 During the COVID-19 pandemic in 2020, Beth Sholom suspended in-person services, instead hosting events online from March 2020 to June 2021.
 The Beth Sholom Congregation had been reduced to 450 members by the 2020s.
 This left enough room for Congregation Kol Ami, a Reform Jewish congregation, to move into Beth Sholom Synagogue in 2021.
-Though the congregations remained separate, with their own offices, they shared control of the Bornstein Auditorium in the basement.
+Though the congregations remained separate, with their own offices, they shared usage of the Bornstein Auditorium.
 The next year, following advocacy from Pennsylvania representative Napoleon Nelson, the synagogue received $2 million from the Pennsylvania Redevelopment Assistance Capital Program to repair its leaking roof.
 David Glanzberg-Krainin, Beth Sholom's senior rabbi, referred to the synagogue as "Falling Water East" because large amounts of water leaked into the building during rainstorms.
 Melrose B'nai Israel Emanu-El considered moving into Beth Sholom Synagogue in 2023 but ultimately decided against it.

 Kol Ami moved out of Beth Sholom Synagogue in 2024, when it merged with Darchei Noam, another Reform synagogue nearby.
-The Beth Sholom Congregation had about 500 families by then.
-Although the proportion of Jews in the surrounding area had declined, the congregation was growing again.
+The Beth Sholom Congregation had about 500 families by then and was growing.
+The growth came amid the decline in the surrounding area's proportion of Jewish families and a general trend of attrition at non-Orthodox congregations.
 Younger Jews accounted for much of the growth, since families with children receive discounted tuition at Beth Sholom's school if they attended several events at the synagogue each year.
-In addition, the congregation had begun raising money for the ongoing renovation of the synagogue, which included security and accessibility upgrades, as well as an expansion of the outdoor courtyard.
+The congregation also tried to attract families with children, hiring a director of family engagement and creating a lending library for young children during High Holiday services.
+Concurrently, the congregation began raising money for the ongoing renovation of the synagogue, which included security and accessibility upgrades and an expansion of the outdoor courtyard.
+By 2025, the Beth Sholom Preservation Foundation had privately raised almost $7 million for repairs, along with $3 million from the state.